branden-chaisorn/ChatMatch/README.md

     - ./gradlew dokka
 - Run unit tests
     - ./gradlew clean check
-    - Note: I added tests for the JSoupTitleRetriever but left them commented out.
-They run and are viable, but they increase run times of a gradle clean check from 20 seconds to 1 minute and 20 seconds.
-They also feel more like integration tests since they half way test Jsoup functionality which goes against the point of making an interface for that class to implement.
-Please feel free to uncomment them and view that they do work!
 - Run UI tests
     - ./gradlew connectedAndroidTest (with a device/emulator attached)